IsmaeelVaris/MasjidMunchies/apps/backend/ReadME.md

 ## Overview

 This document explains how to set up and run the backend locally, including using Prisma Studio to view and manage the database.
+The backend is part of a Turborepo monorepo with shared packages and frontends.

 ---

 ## 1. Environment Variables

-You need the latest `.env` file from Ismaeel Varis before proceeding.
+You need the latest `.env` file from **Ismaeel Varis** before proceeding.
 Place it in `apps/backend/` (gitignored).
-It should contain:
+Example:

 ```
 DATABASE_URL=postgresql://postgres:<YOUR_PASSWORD>@db.<PROJECT>.supabase.co:5432/postgres